jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/migration-guide-v1alpha1-to-v1alpha2.md

       ...
 ```

-See also the examples bellow for more details.
+See also the examples below for more details.
 For even more details please look at the source code.
 Code that defines the data structures can be found [here](v0.1.1/jenkins-v1alpha2-scheme.md)

 ### Examples